Uber launches COVID-19 contact tracing service

 “Our timing ended up being beneficial in that it allowed us to get ahead before COVID started ramping up globally,” said Sullivan, a veteran U.S. prosecutor who leads a team of 100 Uber employees handling data requests around the clock.

-In the first half of the year, Uber received a total of some 560 coronavirus-related requests from public health departments in 29 countries, most of which were processed by the company within two hours, company officials said.
+In the first half of the year, Uber received a total of around 560 coronavirus-related requests from public health departments in 29 countries, most of which were processed by the company within two hours, company officials said.
 That compares to only 10 requests from health departments globally in 2019.

 Out of the total, 158 requests were filed by health authorities in nearly 40 locations around the United States.